Saint Kitts and Nevis at the 2022 Commonwealth Games

 Saint Kitts and Nevis was represented at the 2022 Commonwealth Games in Birmingham, England, United Kingdom by the Saint Kitts and Nevis Olympic Committee.

 In total, six athletes including five men and one woman represented Saint Kitts and Nevis in two different sports including athletics and beach volleyball.

-St. Clair Hodge and Amya Clarke were the country's flagbearers during the opening ceremony.
+Beach volleyball athlete St. Clair Hodge and sprinter Amya Clarke were the country's flagbearers during the opening ceremony.

 Competitors

 In total, six athletes represented Saint Kitts and Nevis at the 2022 Commonwealth Games in Birmingham, England, United Kingdom across two different sports.